Art’s Role in Finding Truth

 War has irreversibly shaped the life and work of many artists.
-Ernest Hemingway and Pablo Picasso are two famous examples; their art influenced by their experiences in the World Wars and Spanish Civil War.
+Ernest Hemingway and Pablo Picasso both had their art influenced by their experiences in the First World War and Spanish Civil War.
 Wilfred Owen, an English poet and soldier, is another example from history.
 His traumatic experiences in the First World War made him one of the most significant war poets of his time.

 Drawn to poetry at a young age and inspired by the Romantic poets like John Keats, Owen’s early work was largely unremarkable.
 However, his enlistment in the British Army in 1915 and subsequent deployment to the Western Front exposed him to the brutal realities of war, which deeply influenced his poetry.
 The gruesome experiences of trench warfare became the essence of his poetic expression.

 Most of Owen’s significant work was written between August 1917 and September 1918, during his time in the trenches.
-In the midst of unimaginable suffering, destruction, and death, Owen captured the senselessness of war; its complete absence of gallantry or glory.
+Deep in the belly of suffering, destruction, and death, Owen found the words to record the senselessness of war, and its complete absence of gallantry or glory.
 His poetry is vivid, direct, and compassionate to the common soldier.
 It is also notable for its irony.

 His first collection, simply titled Poems, was published in 1920, followed by an expanded edition, The Poems of Wilfred Owen, in 1931.
 In the preface to his collection, Owen wrote: